atu-se/atu.innomadic.com/courses/ase/project.md

 The home screen should display a google map below the menu, showing your city and a view of the current database entries.

-## Create Report

-Choosing this option should prompt the user to take or choose a picture, and then to enter description of the Road Problem.

 ## Listing Screen
 This screen should have a table with the following columns: